RPL Guide - Bachelor of Midwifery

 Your right to an appeal

 You will receive notification about the outcome of the appeal as soon as possible.
-If the decision maker is the Course Coordinator, any appeal is to the Deputy Vice Chancellor, Academic and their decision is final.
-If the decision maker is the Deputy Vice Chancellor, Academic, any appeal is to the Chair of Academic Board and their decision is final.
+If the decision-maker is the Course Coordinator, any appeal is to the Pro Vice Chancellor (Academic Quality) and their decision is final.
+If the decision-maker is the Pro Vice Chancellor (Academic Quality), any appeal is to the Chair of Academic Board and their decision is final.
 Any student not satisfied with the outcome may appeal externally to the relevant Ombudsmen Office.

 Exit award thresholds